 Chemotherapy side effects

 This page tells you about the general side effects of chemotherapy drugs.
-There is information about
+You can find the following information

 You probably won’t get every side effect listed for your drug or drugs.
 Some people only have mild side effects.
 For others they are more severe.
 They can be unpleasant and difficult to cope with but remember they are mostly short term.
 They will start to go when you finish treatment.
 And you can have medicines to help.